Down Dog

 Divergent concepts were explored with Crazy Eights

-While all 4 concepts have capability to satisfy users’ needs, I focused on an injury-based filter after understanding the technical limitations and challenges based on users’ mental model.
+To address the challenge, I brainstormed distinct concepts that can satisfy users’ needs.
+I focused on an injury-based filter after understanding the technical limitations and challenges based on users’ mental models.

 From sketch to systematic solution